The Ultimate Guide to a Perfect LinkedIn Profile

 One of the interesting and unique aspects of LinkedIn is that the network will show you a portion of the members who are viewing your profile.
 While this may feel somewhat like stalking at first, the reality is that people are checking out our profiles on every social network all day long.
 We usually just aren't given the courtesy of a heads-up.
 So take advantage of the fact that you have access to this information, and pay attention to who is reviewing your profile.
 You may find that a prospect or even a cold lead has viewed your profile, and might be an opportunity to open a conversation.

 Throughout each day, you should be sharing status updates that offer your connections interesting, valuable information.
-To me that means sharing a combination of links to my own articles, and links to articles other people have published, creating a constant, helpful stream of posts.
+To me, as mentioned earlier, that means sharing a combination of links to my own articles, and links to articles other people have published, creating a constant, helpful stream of posts.
 I use a combination of manual shares, Buffer and Hootsuite to make sure that each day, I'm providing value, but also ensuring that those posts aren't all shared at once.
 So each morning, at a minimum, queue up some shares for throughout the day.

 And finally, make sure that you have some measure of activity in your most important LinkedIn Groups.
 Have some specific groups identified and pop into them for a few minutes each day to see what other members have shared, and engage with them.
 Like a few posts or leave a comment if you're so inclined.
 If you find a particularly interesting article, share it with your own audience and mention that person so they know you appreciated what they shred.